hexmaster111/TI92-SBC-DOCK/README.md

 **NOTE**
-The Zero version is not currently being worked on and is an unusable sate
+The Zero version is not currently being worked on and is an unusable state

 # TI92 - CM4